-On our pages social media plugins are maybe used (e.g. Facebook, Twitter, Instagram, Pinterest, XING, LinkedIn, Tumblr).
+Social media plug-ins are used on this website (e.g. Facebook, Twitter, Google+, Instagram, Pinterest, XING, LinkedIn, Tumblr).

 You can usually recognize the plugins by the respective social media logos.
-In order to guarantee data protection on our website, we only use these plugins in conjunction with the so-called “Shariff” solution.
-This application prevents the plugins integrated on our website from transferring data to the respective provider the first time the user enters the site.
+To ensure the privacy of this website, we use these plugins only in conjunction with the so-called “Shariff” solution.
+This application prevents the plugins integrated on this website from transferring data to the respective provider the first time the user enters the site.

 Only when you activate the respective plugin by clicking on the corresponding button will a direct connection to the provider’s server be established (consent).
-As soon as you activate the plugin, the respective provider receives the information that you have visited our site with your IP address.
-If you are logged into your respective social media account (e.g. Facebook) at the same time, the respective provider can assign the visit to our pages to your user account.
+As soon as you activate the plugin, the respective provider receives the information that you have visited this website with your IP address.
+If you are simultaneously logged into your respective social media account (e.g. Facebook), the respective provider can assign the visit to this website to your user account.

 Activating the plugin constitutes consent within the meaning of Art.
 6 para.
-1 lit. a DSGVO.
+1 lit. a GDPR.
 You can revoke this consent at any time with effect for the future.

 Facebook plugins (Like & Share button)

-On our pages are plugins of the social network Facebook, provider Facebook Inc., 1 Hacker Way, Menlo Park, California 94025, USA, integrated.
-You can recognize the Facebook plugins by the Facebook logo or the “Like” button on our page.
-An overview of the Facebook plugins can be found here: https://developers.facebook.com/docs/plugins/.
+On this website plugins of the social network Facebook, provider Facebook Inc., 1 Hacker Way, Menlo Park, California 94025, USA, are integrated.
+You can recognize the Facebook plugins by the Facebook logo or the “Like” button on this website.
+You can find an overview of the Facebook plugins here: https://developers.facebook.com/docs/plugins/.

-If you do not want Facebook to be able to assign visits to our pages to your Facebook user account, please log out of your Facebook user account.
+If you do not want Facebook to be able to assign the visit to this website to your Facebook user account, please log out of your Facebook user account.

-The Facebook plug-ins are used on the basis of Art.
+The Facebook plugins are used on the basis of Art.
 6 para.
-1 lit. f DSGVO.
+1 lit. f GDPR.
 The website operator has a justified interest in the widest possible visibility in the social media.